Victoria’s Secret Model Shanina Shaik Flaunts Cleavage & Thighs In Tiny, Curve-Hugging Dress

 The scantily-clad model turned heads and sent pulses racing as she posed in a bar.
 In the snapshot, Shanina was perched on a bar stool, with one elbow leaning against the counter.
 The Melbourne-born beauty struck a sultry pose as she sat down with her legs crossed, flaunting her endless pins in the tight-skimming dress.

-The gorgeous model topped off her outfit with an elegant lapelled jacket in a matching color – which carelessly slipped off her right shoulder, revealing the tiny golden strap of the dress she wore underneath.
+The gorgeous model topped off her outfit with an elegant lapeled jacket in a matching color – which carelessly slipped off her right shoulder, revealing the tiny golden strap of the dress she wore underneath.

 Shanina added a little glitz to her sexy attire with a lavish golden belt, which she donned over the jacket and dress – and which made the black ensemble all the more sophisticated.
 In addition, the stunning Victoria’s Secret model accessorized with statement gold earrings and a gold ring adorning her left hand.

 The ravishing model pulled back her raven tresses in a chic hairstyle, leaving free just two flowing strands to frame her face.
-Shanina chose to highlight her natural beauty with just a touch of minimal makeup, letting her plump lips to spin their charm.
+Shanina chose to highlight her natural beauty with just a touch of minimal makeup, letting her plump lips spin their charm.

 The highly-acclaimed model, who made a very lasting impression after walking the runway at the 2018 Victoria’s Secret Fashion Show in November, has been traveling a lot recently.